Hong Kong Tourism Board: Director of Audit's report

 The Audit Commission carried out a comprehensive audit on the HKTB in 2006 – 07.
 In the report released in October 2007, an entire section was devoted to the QTS scheme.
 The commission made 3 recommendations suggesting HKTB should take action to improve the scheme and reduce the number of complaints, explore ways to achieve self-financing and encourage more operators to apply for the QTS Visitor Accommodation Scheme.
-In response, HKTB committed to create more places in the quality training workshops for merchants and co-operate with the Home Affairs Department to proactively promote QTS Visitor Accommodation Scheme.
+In response, HKTB committed to creating more places in the quality training workshops for merchants and co-operate with the Home Affairs Department to proactively promote QTS Visitor Accommodation Scheme.

 Bird's nest vendors

-The QTS status of 3 merchants specialised in bird's nest – a Chinese delicacy – were terminated on 27 July 2007.
+The QTS status of 3 merchants specialised in the bird's nest – a Chinese delicacy – were terminated on the 27 July 2007.
 The 3 merchants had publicly admitted infringement of another merchant's trademark.

 Outsourcing

-In a bid to save HK$2 million annually (US$256,000) in operating costs, HKTB announced on 5 November 2010 that the assessment work of QTS merchants has been outsourced to the Productivity Council, while the work to engage merchants to offer discounts for visitors has been outsourced to AQ Communications.
+In a bid to save HK $2 million annually (US$256,000) in operating costs, HKTB announced on 5 November 2010 that the assessment work of QTS merchants had been outsourced to the Productivity Council, while the work to engage merchants to offer discounts for visitors had been outsourced to AQ Communications.
 The saving will fund extra marketing work for the QTS scheme.
 As a result, the jobs of 17 permanent and contract staff of the Partnership & Quality Tourism Services Department had been made redundant with immediate effect.
 Only 5 staff would be retained to monitor the outsourced work.

-Local media reported that the staff affected were first notified at 3pm on the same day of the announcement and were asked to leave by day's end.
+Local media reported that the staff affected were first notified at 3pm on the same day of the announcement and were asked to leave by the end of the day.
 They were given compensation in accordance with the local labour laws but were denied internal transfer to other vacant positions within the organisation.
 A staff had expressed anger at being kept in the dark about the tendering of the outsourced work in a newspaper interview.

 HKTB Deputy Executive Director Daisy Lam later reiterated to the media at an event launch function that the outsourcing was a result of an organizational review conducted a year ago in 2009.